iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst.txt

     // Load Landsat 8 images
     // returns all LC08 surface reflectance images with < 20% cloud cover
     // from WRS path/row 46/28.
-    var lc08 = ee.ImageCollection("LANDSAT/LC08/C01/T1_SR")
+    var lc08 = ee.ImageCollection("LANDSAT/LC08/C02/T1_L2")
       .filterMetadata('CLOUD_COVER', 'less_than', 20)
       .filter(ee.Filter.eq('WRS_PATH', 46))
       .filter(ee.Filter.eq('WRS_ROW', 28));

-These lines of code will take the entire Landsat 8 Collection 1 Surface Reflectance archive, remove any images with >20% cloud cover, and return only those images whose WRS-2 Path/Row matches our current study area around Mt St Helens.
+These lines of code will take the entire Landsat 8 Collection 2 Surface Reflectance archive, remove any images with >20% cloud cover, and return only those images whose WRS-2 Path/Row matches our current study area around Mt St Helens.
+It will then store a list of these images in a variable called ``lc08`` that we can use later on in the script.

 For more information on the WRS-2, see this link: https://landsat.gsfc.nasa.gov/about/worldwide-reference-system.

-It will then store a list of these images in a variable called lc08.
+For more information about Landsat Collection 2 images, see this link: https://www.usgs.gov/landsat-missions/landsat-collection-2

-The next set of lines will do the same thing, but this time using the Landsat 8 Collection 1 Top of Atmosphere (TOA) reflectance
+The next set of lines will do the same thing, but this time using the Landsat 8 Collection 2 Top of Atmosphere (TOA) reflectance
 archive:

 .. code-block:: javascript

     // returns all LC08 TOA reflectance images with < 20% cloud cover
     // from WRS path/row 46/28.
-    var lc08_toa = ee.ImageCollection("LANDSAT/LC08/C01/T1_TOA")
+    var lc08_toa = ee.ImageCollection("LANDSAT/LC08/C02/T1_TOA")
       .filterMetadata('CLOUD_COVER', 'less_than', 20)
       .filter(ee.Filter.eq('WRS_PATH', 46))
       .filter(ee.Filter.eq('WRS_ROW', 28));